skhai-debug/skip-tts/readme.md

 ![Overlay Token](https://i.imgur.com/1CDI9Tf.png)

 Copy and paste your overlay token into a file named `token.txt` in the same folder as the program.
+Or supply the token via command line argument.

+`./SkipTTS.exe [your overlay key here]`

 ![Token file](https://i.imgur.com/mUkQZfJ.png)